davatorium/rofi/doc/rofi.1.markdown

 Dump the current active configuration, in Xresources format, to stdout.
 This does not validate all passed values (for example, colors).

+`-rasi-validate` *filename*

+Try to parse the file and 0 when succesful.

 `-threads` *num*

 Specify the number of threads **rofi** should use: